2023-10-13 01:03:00

 The Venezuelan Justice ordered the extradition of opposition leaders before the elections

 The agreement aims to end confusion among bondholders over whether the US would recognize the “tolling” agreement.
 The National Assembly, led by the opposition and authorized by the US to represent Venezuela in court, issued the offer in August.
-President Nicolás Maduro made a similar suspension offer earlier this year, but it could not be enforced because the US does not recognize his government.
+President Nicolás Maduro made a similar suspension offer earlier this year, but it might not be enforced because the US does not recognize his government.

 Venezuela defaulted on more than $60 billion in global bonds in 2017.
 Restructuring efforts have been hampered by sanctions, restrictions on debt purchases and the US severing relations with Maduro.